lowwebtech/low-web-extension/Readme.md

 - cache ~ 7KB / 5 requests / load ~ 200ms

 Technically, original iframe is [blocked](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/background/block/block-embed-video.js) by extension, then an [script](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/content_script/video/click-to-load.js) is injected for customising blocked iframe.
 It loads [oEmbed datas](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/background/message/oembed.js) to get image and title of the video, then a new simple html (with image, title, button) is created and injected (data:text/html) into the new iframe.

+You can test this functionality on this page: [embed-video.html](https://lowwebtech.github.io/low-web-extension/embed-video.html) with option "Click to load a video" activated.

 More technical info soon...